 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Fall is upon us and it's time to take in the spectacular colors, walk the wooded trails, cycle the windy roads and visit the local farm stands.
-When winter arrives and sections of the lake freeze, grab your skates, snowshoes or skis, ice shanties and tip-ups for ice fishing.
+When winter arrives in the Champlain Valley and sections of the lake freeze, we invite you to grab your skates, snowshoes or skis, ice shanties and tip-ups for ice fishing.
 In the summer, enjoy Lake Champlain boating, sailing, kayaking, swimming, tubing and water-skiing.
+Fall & Spring offer spectacular colors, walks on the wooded trails, cycling the winding roads and visits to the local farm stands.
 All along the Adirondack Coast, Lake Champlain has activities for people of all ages and interests throughout the year - what will you choose this season?